simoninireland/introduction-to-epidemics/src/model.md

 even a stochastic process, because the "{index}`random numbers`" we use are actually only pseudo-random and so can be re-created.
-That can help in the narrow sense of seeing whether the model produces the same results given the same inputs *and* the same "random" numbers, but it doesn't help in the wider sense of capturing the behaviour of a system with *inherent* randomness.
+That can help in the narrow sense of seeing whether the model produces the same results given the same inputs *and* the same {index}`"random" numbers <random numbers>`, but it doesn't help in the wider sense of capturing the behaviour of a system with *inherent* randomness.